Ashjha75/intPrep/JAVA/HIBERNATE/HIBERNATE.md

 }
 ```

 **Interview Answer**: "Self-referencing relationships allow entities to relate to instances of the same entity type.
 A common example is an Employee-Manager relationship, where each Employee can have one Manager and a Manager can have multiple subordinate Employees.
-These relationships use the same annotations as regular relationships but reference the same entity class.
-It's important to be careful with cascading operations in self-referencing relationships to avoid infinite loops or unexpected deletions."
+These use the same annotations as regular relationships but reference the same entity class."

-## Additional Relationship Mapping Strategies and Attributes
+## Additional JPA Mapping Features

-### Embeddable Objects and @Embedded
+### @Embedded and @Embeddable

 Embedding value objects directly into an entity: